 - S-BR-28.
-Provide for a mix of high-rise office and retail uses adjacent to SR 520. - S-BR-29.
-Provide for high-rise residential mixed-use development between NE 20th and NE 22nd streets west of 148th Avenue NE and north of NE 22nd Street/Place along 156th Avenue NE. - S-BR-30.
-Provide for a mix of mid-rise residential and retail uses south of NE 22nd Street/Place along 156th Avenue NE.
+Provide for a mix of highrise office and retail uses adjacent to SR 520. - S-BR-29.
+Provide for a mix of midrise commercial and residential uses south of NE 22nd Street. - S-BR-30.
+Provide for a mix of residential and retail uses along156th Avenue NE with an emphasis on residential uses.